scottdware/go-panos/README.md

 ##### Removing Tags

 To remove a tag from an object, use the `RemoveTag()` function.
 This function takes two parameters: `object` and `tag`.
 You can only remove a single tag at a time.
-When removing a tag from an object on a Panorama device, you must specify the `device-group` to create the object in as the last/3rd parameter.
+When removing a tag from an object on a Panorama device, you must specify the `device-group` to create the object in as the last parameter.

 ```Go
 pa.RemoveTag("fqdn-object", "web")